 The United States is populated by people from most of the nations of the world who represent a diversity of cultures.
 Throughout its history, this nation has been able to accommodate these populations — some more easily than others — depending on the time and circumstances of their entry to this country.
 The usual history of an immigrant group (besides those who have been conquered such as the American Indian and the Spanish-speaking) has been that of settlement in urban areas and occupying the lower strata of society; having made an early resolution in favor of acculturation, they have begun the relatively slow process of vertical social mobility.

 Juan J. Bustamante

-Historically, women’s immigration to the United States has been understudied by social scientists.
-Men’s migration dominates the migration literature, while women’s migration is relegated to a second position.
-Recently, this skewed pattern is changing; though still, when research focuses on women, there is a tendency of only women scholars to undertake migration and gender studies.
+Historically, women’s immigration to the United States has been under studied by social scientists.
+Men’s migration dominates the migration literature, while women’s migration is relegated to a secondary position.
+Recently, this skewed pattern is changing; though still, when research focuses on women, there is a tendency for only women scholars to undertake migration and gender studies.
 Thus, the intent of this paper is to fill a research gap related to gender and migration.